-What are Marine Protected Areas?
+What is a Marine Protected Area?

 The concept of a Marine Protected Areas (MPA) comes from a globally recognised approach to manage part of the marine environment to help manage fisheries, keep marine ecosystems working properly, and protect the diversity of species living there.